adrvnc/learn-react-robofriends-project/README.md

 - [RoboHash](https://robohash.org/)

 ### How To Use
-To find users, click the search box and type any letters.
+To find listed users, click the search box and type any letters.
+The application will filter through the names of each user, making it easy to find who you're looking for.

 ## Useful Resources
 [React Documentation](https://react.dev/learn) - A comprehensive guide on React concepts you will encounter.